obspy/obspy/misc/docs/source/tutorial/code_snippets/stationxml_file_from_scratch.rst

 =============================================================================
-Creating a StationXML file from Scratch
+Creating a StationXML file (without instrument responses) from Scratch
 =============================================================================

 Creating a custom StationXML file is a task that sometimes comes up in